-Overview of

-Positive Behavior Support

-This session will addres
+Overview of Positive Behavior Support This session will address:

-How the overall quality of the individual's life

-might impact his or her behavior.

-How to make small changes that have a big

-impact on behavior.

-How respect for and value of individual

-preferences and choices results in fewer

-challenging behaviors.
+- How the overall quality of the individual's life might impact his or her behavior.
+How to make small changes that have a big impact on behavior.
+How to make small changes that have a big impact on behavior.
+How to respect for and value of individual preferences and choices results in fewer challenging behaviors.